At some point in our lives, we may face financial hardship, but that doesn’t mean we won’t overcome it.

 I use the loss leaders in the flyers to make the first draft of my grocery list.

-Next, I make my meal plan and try to reduce the number of items on my second draft of the grocery list that I actually need to prepare the week’s meal plan.
+Next, I make my meal plan and try to reduce the number of items on my second draft of the grocery list that I need to prepare for the week’s meal plan.

-My third draft of the weekly list is made after looking at the pantry to figure out how many meals I could make that do not require any items to be bought and then substitute a few meals that require no new purchases into my weekly meal plan.
+My third draft of the weekly list is made after looking at the pantry to determine how many meals I could make that do not require any items to be bought and then substitute a few meals that require no new purchases into my weekly meal plan.

-After making our month-end deposits this month, I will send off our annual contributions to the joint non-registered brokerage account, our TFSAs and RRSPs.
-The more I can squeeze into our long-term investments every year, the happier I am.
+After making our month-end deposits, I will send off our annual contributions to the joint non-registered brokerage account, our TFSAs and RRSPs.
+The more I squeeze into our long-term investments yearly, the happier I am.